Skip to content

 You can now copy the newly created image and start the container:

-$ devenv container processes --docker-run
+$ devenv container run processes

 ...